rargo/nvim-global/README.md

 :GlobalListAllDefinitions
 ```

-This command work like 'GlobalListDefinitions', with the only difference:
+This command works just like "GlobalListDefinitions", the only difference is: it searches for symbol definitions
-It will search for symbol definitions not only in current project but also in all tag file that add by 'GlobalAddPath'
+not only in the current project, but also in all tag files added via "GlobalAddPath"

 ### List all symbol reference